@prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .

 Reducing the food consumption 25-60% without malnutrition extends the lifespan of rodents up to 50% [Weindruch+Al:1986] and delays the onset of age-related maladies [Colman+Al:2009] [Koubova+Guarente:2003].
 In mice and rats, DR can extend longevity by up to 50%, delay physiological ageing and postpone or diminish the morbidity of most age-related diseases [Masoro:2005].
 DR elicits major metabolic reprogramming towards efficient fuel utilization and the reduction in oxidative damage to macromolecules [Anderson+Weindruch:2012] [Sohal+Weindruch:1996].
 DR triggers global reprogramming of mitochondrial protein acetylome [Hebert+Al:2013].
 DR has to be applied continuously to produce the effect on maximum lifespan.
-If you refeed rats at least up to 12 months of age, you lose all the effects of DR on extending survival.
+If rats are refed at least up to 12 months of age, all the effects of DR on extending survival is lost.
 Therefore DR is acting as some type of metabolic brake.

 Mice placed under CR live longer and exhibit resistance to age-associated diseases [Omodei+Fontana:2011] [Trepanowski+Al:2011]_ [Fontana+Al:2010].
 These mice also consume most of their food within a few hours, however their peripheral clocks are well synchronized with the suprachiasmatic nucleus (which determines time of day in mammals) [Froy+Miskin:2010].
 The synchrony observed in mice under CR could be the source of lifespan extension [Froy+Miskin:2010].
 Longevity-conferring diets cause major metabolic changes in normal mice, but not in mice whose growth hormone receptor was knocked out [Westbrook+Al:2014].
 Some inbred mouse strains do not live longer on DR. This has been found to be the case for DBA/2 male mice [Hempenstall+Al:2010] and several strains among the ILSXISS recombinant inbred panel.